Ebube111/alx-pre_course/0x02-git/README.md

-this file should not be empty
+this file has been updated for better!